trallnag/prometheus-ecs-discoverer/README.md

     Dashboard already included and ready to use.
 * Extensive testing with high coverage ensures functionality.
 * More configuration options.
 For example structured logs.

 ---

+> Don't hesitate to open an issue if you have questions or ideas regarding
+    PromED.
+Since I'm currently using it in production I'm (still) motivated to work on it :wink:
+>
+> -- <cite>trallnag</cite>

+---

+---